It doesn’t make the students any more thoughtful…. but when you talk about computer literacy….

 The other way to go here the milenials in my office are fun to mess with.
 They are so hooked to the tech they forget the hardware.
 I sear I had a guy going nuts for 10 minutes trying to reboot his computer, when all I did was push the off button on his monitor.

-Richard L. Johnston almost 5 years ago
+Richard L. Johnston about 5 years ago

 Ah, those golden olden times when computers were 100% non-intuitive.

-john almost 5 years ago
+john about 5 years ago

 Minor technical corrections: